MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-privileged-identity-management-in-defender-for-office-365.md

 Using [Privileged Access groups])https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/groups-features) we can now create our own custom groups and combine permissions or increase granularity where required to meet your organisational practices and needs.

-### Create a role group requiring the permissions we need.
+### Create a role group requiring the permissions we need

 In the Security Portal, create a custom role group that contains the permissions that we want.